Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/division-decimals.md

 import seaborn as sns
 ```

 We start with a function that will create a dataframe showing division results for a range of integers up to a *value* that we provide.
-The columns are given names for each integer in the range.
+The columns are labeled with each integer in the range, and will represent the divisors of our operations later on.

 ```python
 def div_table(value):